CrazyForks/quaily-journalist/README.md

 go run . generate <channel>
 ```

-Optional: generate from a URL list file using Cloudflare Browser Rendering (Markdown endpoint).
+Optional: generate from a URL list file using Cloudflare Browser Rendering.
 Provide one URL per line in a text file:

 ```bash
 go run . generate <channel> -i urls.txt
 ```

 This fetches each URL via Cloudflare Browser Rendering, keeps input order (no scores), and renders normally.
 Requires `cloudflare.account_id` and `cloudflare.api_token` in config.

 ## Installation